Daniel Bartholomew-Poyser has been Symphony Nova Scotia’s Artist in Residence and Community Ambassador since the 2017/18 season.

 He served as Assistant Conductor of the Kitchener-Waterloo Symphony and Associate Conductor of the Thunder Bay Symphony Orchestra.
 Daniel has performed with the Vancouver Symphony Orchestra, Edmonton Symphony Orchestra, and Calgary Philharmonic, and he was Cover Conductor with the Washington National Opera in 2020.

-Next season, Daniel will debut with the Toronto Symphony Orchestra, the Kingston Symphony Orchestra, and the Calgary Philharmonic Orchestra.
+In the 2021/22 season, Daniel will debut with the Carnegie Hall Weill Music Institute, the Detroit Symphony Orchestra, the Regina Symphony Orchestra, and the Prince Edward Island Symphony Orchestra.

-Daniel earned his Bachelor in Music Performance and Education from the University of Calgary, where he also earned a Diploma in Advanced Wind Band.
-He received his Master of Philosophy in Performance from the Royal Northern College of Music in Manchester, England.
-He has been awarded the RBC Emerging Artist Grant and the Canada Council for the Arts Jean-Marie Beaudet Prize for Orchestral Conducting, and has recently been appointed to the Board of Orchestras Canada.
+Daniel earned his Bachelor in Music Performance and Education from the University of Calgary and his Master of Philosophy in Performance from the Royal Northern College of Music in Manchester, England.